aegeanthompson/familymatters/README.md

 * Users can add items to their goals, habbits, calendar and to do list for each member.
 * Users can track progress of each category.

 Stretch Goals:

 * Set-up reward system for meeting certain achievements.
 * Be able to send email reminders to user.
 * All family members can log on to one board.

 Deployed on Heroku:

 Studying laravel set-up from scratch.

+testing heroku